Wrexham County Borough: Culture and tourism

 In 2015, it is estimated the county borough attracted 1.86 million visitors, and brought in more than £100 million for the tourism industry.

-Three of the Seven Wonders of Wales are located in the county borough, those wonders being: St Giles' Parish Church, All Saints' Church in Gresford, and the Yew trees at St Mary's Church in Overton.
+Three of the Seven Wonders of Wales are located in the county borough, those wonders being: "Wrexham steeple", "Gresford bells", and " Overton yew trees".
 Elihu Yale, after which Yale University is named after, is buried in Wrexham, with his tomb located at St Giles' Parish Church.
-Local archives relating to the city and county borough are held at the A. N. Palmer Centre for Local Studies and Archives, in Wrexham County Borough Museum, Wrexham.
+Local archives relating to the city and county borough are held at the Wrexham Archives, in the Wrexham County Borough Museum, Wrexham.

 Since 1876, the county borough has hosted the National Eisteddfod of Wales eight times, six hosted in or near Wrexham in 1876, 1888, 1912, 1933, 1977 and 2011; with Rhosllanerchrugog hosting in 1945 and 1961.
 Also held in 1876, was the Wrexham Art & Industry Exhibition.
 The first Wrexham Science Festival was held in 1998.

 Focus Wales, an international new music festival is hosted in the city of Wrexham.
 Tŷ Pawb, an art and cultural centre in the city plays host to many cultural events and exhibitions.
-Wales Comic Con was founded in 2007 and its first event held in Wrexham in 2008, prior to the moving of its events to Telford in 2019 (as Wales Comic Con: Telford Takeover) due to the small venue at Glyndŵr University.
+Wales Comic Con was founded in 2007 and its first event held in Wrexham in 2008, prior to the moving of its events to Telford in 2019 (as Wales Comic Con: Telford Takeover) due to the small venue at Wrexham's university.

 There are two public market halls in Wrexham city centre, the Butcher's Market and General Market.
 A third, People's Market, was converted to the Tŷ Pawb cultural centre in 2018.
 A weekly Monday market is held in Queen's Square in Wrexham.

 Tourism accounts for £116 million and 1,600 jobs for the county borough, increasing 38% between 2012 and 2017.

 In 2020, a science discovery centre known as "Xplore!" opened in Wrexham city centre, succeeding the Techniquest centre at Glyndŵr University.

 There are adventure playgrounds at The Venture in Caia Park and The Land in Plas Madoc.

 The oldest surviving engine house in Wales is present at Penrhos near Brymbo.

 In October 2021, the council's bid for UK City of Culture in 2025 made it onto the competition's shortlist of only 8 shortlisted places in the UK, outbidding 12 other places (20 applied in total) and being the only one of the five bids from Wales making it onto the shortlist.
 In March 2022, Wrexham County Borough's bid for City of Culture made onto the competition's shortlist of only four places, the only non-English bid.
 On 31 May 2022, Wrexham lost to Bradford's bid.